 Before 1983, people whose primary job wasn't covered by Social Security had their Social Security benefits calculated as if they were long-term, low-wage workers.
-They had the advantage of receiving a Social Security benefit representing a higher percentage of their earnings, plus a pension from a job for which they didn't pay Social Security taxes.
+They had the advantage of receiving a Social Security benefit representing a higher percentage of their earnings.
+Also they had a pension from a job for which they didn't pay Social Security taxes.
 Congress passed the Windfall Elimination Provision to remove that advantage.

-Under the provision, we reduce the 90 percent factor in our formula and phase it in for workers who reached age 62 or became disabled between 1986 and 1989.
-For people who reach 62 or became disabled in 1990 or later, we reduce the 90 percent factor to as little as 40 percent.
+Under the provision, we reduce the 90% factor in our formula and phase it in for workers who reached age 62 or developed a disability between 1986 and 1989.
+For people who reach 62 or developed a disability in 1990 or later, we reduce the 90% factor to as little as 40%.